-Join Pam Killeen as she explains the important connection between diet, dental health, breathing, stress and adrenal health.
+Join Pam Killeen, BBM, as she explains the important connection between diet, dental health, breathing, stress and adrenal health.
 She also describes the link between three prominent health pioneers, Drs.
 Weston A. Price, Hans Selye and Konstantin Buteyko.
 Click here to watch her PowerPoint presentation, Living Without Asthma, in video format.

 I’m pleased to announce that I’m now offering a separate educational program to help those struggling with respiratory conditions including asthma, rhinitis, sleep apnea and snoring problems.

 Over a span of five one-on-one Skype video calls, I’m teaching the Buteyko Breathing Method.
 Each class lasts approximately 45 minutes.
 For optimal results, the first three sessions should take